Crystal-Talks/DP420-CosmosDB-Developer-Speciality/Lesson 4.1 - Using Cosmos DB for Analytical Workloads with Synapse Link/README.md

 <br/>
 <h4> The code files used in the lesson: </h4>
-    1. <a href="https://github.com/Crystal-Talks/DP420-CosmosDB-Developer-Speciality/blob/main/Lesson%203.3%20-%20Querying%20Data%20Using%20Common%20SQL%20Functions/Lsesson%203.3%20Queries.sql">Lesson 3.3 queries - Using Common SQL Functions</a>
+    1. <a href="https://github.com/Crystal-Talks/DP420-CosmosDB-Developer-Speciality/blob/main/Lesson%204.1%20-%20Using%20Cosmos%20DB%20for%20Analytical%20Workloads%20with%20Synapse%20Link/Azure%20Synapse%20Link%20Queries.sql">Lesson 4.1 queries for Azure Synapse Link</a>